PapaAsibuo/PapaAsibuo.github.io/README.md

 # PapaAsibuo.github.io
 I am Papa Kofi Asibuo  and I'm from Ghana.
 Studying Computer Science& Engineering at Lehigh University.

-I'm using github primarily for my Data Journalism class: From Stats to Stories, as well as to post some of my programming mini projects.
+I'm using github primarily for my Data Journalism class: From Stats to Stories, and my Data Storytelling class, as well as to post some of my programming mini projects.
 I picked up this class to explore the applications of data science, as well as to broaden my scope of knowledge through the journalism aspect.

 I love doing sports and I consider myself a social person.
 I am currently a first Year student at Lehigh.